-Sites are encouraged to implement pre-screening procedures for MTN-043 as part of their B-PROTECTED recruitment strategy.
-Pre-screening approaches and materials used during the prescreening process should have input from community outreach workers and must be IRB approved.
+Sites are encouraged to implement pre-screening procedures for MTN-034 as part of their outreach and recruitment strategy.
+Like all outreach and recruitment strategies, pre-screening approaches and materials used during the pre-screening process must be IRB approved.

-During pre-screening, staff may explain MTN-043 to potential study participants and ascertain elements of presumptive eligibility, to be confirmed at an on-site screening visit.
-No information collected from participants during prescreening may be used for publication purposes unless written informed consent is provided from potential participants.
+During pre-screening, staff may explain MTN-034 to potential study participants and ascertain elements of presumptive eligibility, to be confirmed at an on-site screening visit.
+The information obtained during pre-screening activities cannot be considered for eligibility determination.
+No information collected from participants may be used for publication purposes unless written informed assent/consent is provided from potential participants.

-Note: PTID assignment should not occur until after the participant provides written informed consent at the screening visit.
+Note: PTID assignment should not occur until after the participant provides written informed assent/consent at the screening visit.

-It is recommended that pre-screening cover key eligibility criteria, such as (but not limited to):
+It is recommended that pre-screening cover behavioral and basic demographic eligibility criteria, such as (but not limited to):